panc86/url_uptime_monitoring/README.md

 # Intro
-**Url Uptime Monitoring** monitors a URL for a period of time with a certain frequency.
-URL, frequency, and period of monitoring are user-defined.
+**Url Uptime Monitoring** tracks a `URL` with a certain `frequency`.
+Both URL and frequency are user-defined.

 # Architecture
-A Kafka Producer periodically collects a payload with the status code, the response elapsed time and the frequency of a user-defined regex pattern.
+A Kafka Producer periodically collects a Request payload with request timestamp, status code, and elapsed time.
+Optionally, a REGEX pattern can be provided at runtime to collect frequency of matches.
 Thereafter, it sends the payload to a Kafka topic via a Kafka Message Broker.
 The broker forward the received payload to a Kafka Consumer that reads it and store it into the RDBMS.

 # Requirements